Microsoft/azure-docs.pt-pt/articles/machine-learning/algorithm-module-reference/apply-math-operation.md

 ### <a name="log10"></a>Log10

-Devolve os valores de logaritmo base 10 para a coluna selecionada.
+Devolve os valores base 10 logaritm para a coluna selecionada.

 ### <a name="log2"></a>Log2

-Devolve os valores de logaritmo base 2 para a coluna selecionada.
+Devolve os valores base 2 logaritm para a coluna selecionada.

 ### <a name="nthroot"></a>NthRoot
 Devolve a raiz nº do valor, utilizando um n que especifica.